canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 transforms the ``add`` and ``update`` statements to a lookup operation for a stateful object associated to a key and can terminate a rule early (e.g. if a token bucket limiter's threshold is reached).
-The following example adds support for tracking flow count and new flow rate per subnet:
+The following example adds support for tracking flow count and new flow rate per subnet in the highlighted lines:

 * For tracking flow counts, two sets are created: ``flow-count-ip4`` and ``flow-count-ip6``.
 Elements with IPv4 /24 subnets and IPv6 /48 subnets are